-- Re-election of Peggy Bruzelius, C. Ashley Heppenstall, Ian H. Lundin, Lukas H. Lundin, Grace Reksten Skaugen, Torstein Sanness, Alex Schneiter, Jakob Thomasen and Cecilia Vieweg as Board members. - · Re-election of Ian H. Lundin as Chairman of the Board. - Approval of the remuneration of the statutory auditor. - Election of the registered accounting firm Ernst & Young AB as the Company's new statutory auditor until the 2021 AGM, authorised public accountant Anders Kriström being the designated auditor in charge. - Approval of the Company's 2020 Policy on Remuneration for Group management. - Approval of a long-term incentive plan (LTIP) 2020 for members of Group management and a number of key employees. - Approval of the transfer of treasury shares held by the Company to the participants under the 2017, 2018, 2019 and 2020 LTIPs. - Authorisation for the Board to issue new shares and/or convertible debentures corresponding to in total not more than 28.5 million new shares, with or without the application of the shareholders pre-emption rights. - Authorisation for the Board to decide on repurchases and sales of the Company's own shares on Nasdaq Stockholm, where the number of shares held in treasury from time to time shall not exceed ten percent of all outstanding shares of the Company. - Rejection of two shareholder proposals, which were put to the meeting by a minority shareholder. - Approval of the change of the Company's Articles of Association with the effect of amending the name of the Company from Lundin Petroleum AB to Lundin Energy AB, as well as certain editorial amendments.
+- Re-election of Peggy Bruzelius, C. Ashley Heppenstall, Ian H. Lundin, Lukas H. Lundin, Grace Reksten Skaugen, Torstein Sanness, Alex Schneiter, Jakob Thomasen and Cecilia Vieweg as Board members and election of Adam I. Lundin as a new Board member - · Re-election of Ian H. Lundin as Chairman of the Board. - Approval of the remuneration of the statutory auditor. - Re-election of the registered accounting firm Ernst & Young AB as the Company's statutory auditor until the 2022 AGM, authorised public accountant Anders Kriström being the designated auditor in charge. - Approval of a long-term incentive plan (LTIP) 2021 for members of Group management and a number of key employees. - Approval of the transfer of treasury shares held by the Company to the participants under the 2021 LTIP. - Authorisation for the Board to issue new shares and/or convertible debentures corresponding to in total not more than 28.5 million new shares, with or without the application of the shareholders pre-emption rights. - Authorisation for the Board to decide on repurchases and sales of the Company's own shares on Nasdaq Stockholm, where the number of shares held in treasury from time to time shall not exceed ten percent of all outstanding shares of the Company. - Approval of an extraordinary cash compensation to a Board member, equally the former CEO. - Rejection of two shareholder proposals, which were put to the meeting by a minority shareholder.